andresrsimoneau/steamchartsanalysis/README.md

 The data assessment of incumbent results with an approval rating of 45% or below reveals that Harris had the second-smallest popular-vote margin of defeat (1.5 percentage points) among six losing incumbents in this category, only narrowly losing to incumbent Vice President Hubert Humphrey's margin of defeat (0.7 percentage points) to Richard Nixon in 1968.
 This suggests candidate factors are not leading factors for determining presidential elections, but instead, are overshadowed by party approval ratings and other electoral factors such as the economy and inflation.

 Election patterns among incumbent vice presidents further reinforce this trend.
 With the exception of George H.W Bush in 1988, most Vice Presidents, even those serving under popular presidencies, tend to lose the Presidential Election.
 Candidates such as Richard Nixon and Al Gore, despite the strong popularity of Dwight D. Eisenhower and Bill Clinton, were unable to win their own respective elections.
+Out of all of the candidates with an approval rating over 50%, the only losses came from Vice Presidential candidates, while Presidential candidates went undefeated.
 This trend also demonstrates Harris' loss following a historical pattern and not as a result of circumstances unique to the candidate.

 ```text
 INCUMBENT RESULTS WITH AN APPROVAL RATING OF 45% OR BELOW